CiscoCloud/haproxy-consul/README.md

 docker run -v /host/config:/my_config -e CONSUL_CONFIG=/my_config -net=host --name=haproxy -d -e HAPROXY_DOMAIN=mycompany.com asteris/haproxy-consul
 ```

+If you need to have a root CA added so you can connect to Consul over SSL, mount
+a directory containing your root CA at `/usr/local/share/ca-certificates/`.

 Configure using the following environment variables:

 Variable | Description | Default